 He is presently Associate Professor with Habilitation and Head of the Department of Biological Engineering and Researcher of the Centre of Biological Engineering of the University of Minho, in Braga, Portugal.

-Gustavo Victor Barbosa-Canovas – Washington State University, USA – is a Professor of Food Engineering and Director of the Center for Nonthermal Processing of Food, Washington State University, USA.
+Gustavo Victor Barbosa-Canovas – Washington State University, USA – Professor of Food Engineering and Director of the Center for Nonthermal Processing of Food, Washington State University, USA.
 He received an Honoris Causa Doctorate at Polytechnic University of Cartagena, Spain and has received several prestigious awards such as the IFT Nicholas Appert, IFT International, IFT Research and Development, 2016 International Food Engineering Award, IAEF (International Association of Engineering and Food) Lifetime Achievement.
 He is an IFT, IFST, and IUFoST Fellow as well as Member of the Washington State Academy of Sciences, Mexican Academy of Sciences and Uruguayan Academy of Engineering.

 Isabel Ferreira – Instituto Politécnico de Bragança, Portugal – Full Professor at the Polytechnic Institute of Bragança and Director of the Mountain Research Centre (CIMO).
 President of the Scientific Council of Natural and Environmental Sciences of the Portuguese Foundation for Science and Technology (FCT) and member of the Steering Committee “Strategic Basic Research” of Foundation Flanders (FWO).
 She was awarded by different institutions such as Calouste Gulbenkian Foundation, COTNH and merit medal of Bragança, and has supervised several post-doc, PhD and master students.
 She is associate editor of Food & Function, guest editor of the topical collection “Bioactive compounds” in Molecules, and serves in the editorial board of Food Research International, Food and Chemical Toxicology, Industrial Crops and Products and the book series Advances in Food and Nutrition Research.
 She is the principal investigator of several national and international financed research projects, and acts as evaluator for different international agencies.
 She is the editor of two international books and has published several patents, 30 international book chapters and over 500 papers in refereed journals.
 Since 2015, she is a highly cited scientist (top 1%) in Food Science and Technology (awarded by Clarivate Analytics).

-José Miguel Aguilera Radic – Pontifícia Universidad Católica de Chile, Chile – is currently Emeritus Professor of Chemical and Food Engineering at the P. Universidad Católica de Chile (PUC) in Santiago.
+José Miguel Aguilera Radic – Pontifícia Universidad Católica de Chile, Chile – currently Emeritus Professor of Chemical and Food Engineering at the P. Universidad Católica de Chile (PUC) in Santiago.
 A chemical engineer, he holds a MSc. degree from MIT, and a PhD in food science from Cornell University (minor in ChemE).
 His research has focused on the role that food microstructure has in food products, health and wellbeing, including areas such as structure-property relationships, modeling microstructural changes in foods, food structuring operations, and recently, gastronomic engineering.